 Groundbreaking airlines that no longer fly

-Whether it's bankruptcies, mergers or marketing mistakes, even the biggest businesses can fall and the airline industry is no exception to this rule.
-From Pan Am to Alitalia, these are the stories behind some of the most well-known airlines that no longer exist and why they had to fold their wings for good.
+Whether it's bankruptcies, mergers or marketing mistakes, even the biggest businesses can fall and the airline industry is no exception.
+From Pan Am to Alitalia, these are the stories behind some of the most well-known airlines that no longer exist – and why they had to fold their wings for good.

-Click through the gallery to discover the airlines we'll never fly with again...
+Click through this gallery to learn about the airlines you'll never fly with again...

 Laker Airways, 1966-1982